1969 Huckleby Mercury Poisoning: Photograph

-Ernestine Huckleby, 8 years old, became the "face" of methylmercury poisoning in the early 1970s after her photograph was published in the 1971 National Geographic publication As We Live and Breathe: the Challenge of Our Environment.
-The iconic photograph of Ernestine, a young black girl with large staring eyes clutching her teddy bear, broke the heart of a nation.
-The photographer, James P. Blair, has said that "Of all the assignments I have had over the 35 years I was a staff photographer for the Society this was one of the saddest."
+Ernestine Huckleby, 8 years old, became "the face of methylmercury poisoning" in the early 1970s after her photograph was featured in the 1971 National Geographic publication As We Live and Breathe: the Challenge of Our Environment.
+The striking image of Ernestine, a wide-eyed little Black girl clutching a teddy bear, captured hearts across the nation.
+The photographer, James P. Blair, has said that "Of all the assignments I have had over the 35 years I was a staff photographer for the Society, this was one of the saddest."

 Campaign

 Dorothy Jean later sued the Federal government alleging the government was negligent in oversight of the warning label on the treated seed as the label was insufficient to apprise the Golden West Seed Company of the possibility of food-chain poisoning.
 She was unsuccessful.
 The judge expressed his regret that in following the law, he was not able to reach a finding in Dorothy Jean's favor.
 Most countries had restricted the use of organic mercurial fungicides in reaction to similar poisonings, but legal maneuvers stalled the de-registration of organo-mercurial fungicides in the United States, and it continued to be used as a seed treatment for some time.
 That use was still ongoing at least 10 years later as evidenced by the experience of a Yakima, Washington family whose home flock of chickens was contaminated through feeding of seed grain treated with a mercurial fungicide.